zenglenn42/utbc2019-hw-05-quiz-engine/README.md

 ![alt tag](docs/img/count-down.png)

-For the longest time, I was unable to get the silly results to display until I realized I had two methods by the same name and I was mutating the one that wasn't firing!
+For the longest time, I was unable to get the silly results to display until I realized I somehow had /two/ methods by the same name and I was mutating the one that wasn't firing!
 I guess this is the price I pay for javascript's permissive and relaxed feel versus the more hawkish forrays I've had with compiled languages like C++:

 ![alt tag](docs/img/bug-duplicate-methods.png)